informalsystems/hermes/guide/src/commands/setup-and-relaying/index.md

-# Path Setup and Relay Commands
+# Path Setup

-This section describes a number of commands that can be used to manage clients, connections, channels and relay over new or existing  paths.
+This section describes a number of commands that can be used to manage clients, connections, channels.

 | CLI name               | Description                                                                                                     |
 | ---------------------- | --------------------------------------------------------------------------------------------------------------- |